West London Free School: History

 The school was inspected by Ofsted in 2013 and 2017 and judged to be good.

 In 2013 it was reported that "the school's traditional, academic focus is popular with parents", despite the issues with leadership turnover and with school buildings.
 All pupils studied Latin until age 14, and were entered for eight academic GCSEs.

 In 2013 the West London Free School Primary was opened, starting with two Reception classes of 30 pupils each.
 In 2014, the West London Free School Academy Trust opened the Earls Court Free School Primary, which is currently co-located with the West London Free School Primary, but will move to Earls Court in 2020.
 In 2016, the Trust opened the Kensington Primary Academy.

 The secondary school is based at Palingswick House on King Street in Hammersmith.
 In May 2014 the Trust purchased an office block on nearby Bridge Avenue for £9.25 million.
 This building is now Franklin House, the school's sixth form.
 Initially, the secondary school was based in Cambridge Grove, Hammersmith, before moving to its current location, with the West London Free School Primary and Earls Court Primary Free School also sharing the Cambridge Grove site.

-The founding teachers of WLFS 2011: